Janine Paul, Manager

 Textbook refund policy

+Please see the bookstore or textbook refund policies.
 All refunds and exchanges must be approved by the bookstore manager.

 Rick Lichtle, Business Manager